问答

 题目:

-It can be inferred from the passage that which of the following is easiest to detect?
+It can be inferred from the passage that which of the following is true of species of terrestrial snakes that often need to assume a vertical posture?

 选项: